AdventuresInUnityMLAgents/AiMULA-Getting-Started-Examples/README.md

 # Installation, Setup and Training
 Please visit http://adventuresinunitymlagents.com/getting-started/ for realted tuorial about:
-- installing the ml-agents toolkit inot unity to test and modify the games included here.
+- installing the ml-agents toolkit into unity to test and modify the games included here.
 - setting up the unity development environment before importing the unity package included here.
 - import the ml-agents components in to a unity project.
 - changing the default unity project settings to train and test ml-agents.